Headwaters School: History

-In 2014, the former co-founders, Jennifer "Moya" Khabele, and Letsie James "Khotso" Khabele, were sued by the current leadership of charging the school two to three times the fair market value for its downtown location from 2006 to 2013.
+In 2014, the former co-founders, Jennifer "Moya" Khabele, and Letsie James "Khotso" Khabele, were sued by the then-current leadership, which accused them of charging the school two to three times the fair market value for its downtown location from 2006 to 2013.
 The suit claimed that the pair overcharged the school over $1 million dollars.
-"The school also wanted the Khabeles to repay rent overages, property taxes, capital improvement expenditures and personal expenses the school said the couple made."
-The upheaval began when the leadership of the newly merged schools began questioning the Khabele's financial decisions.
-Expenditures in question were the Khabele's nanny's salary, and private travel, which it was claimed was paid for by the school directly.
-The board treasurer was also named in the suit for allegedly covering up the Khabele's alleged theft.
-In 2014, "Khotso" Khabele founded Khabele + Strong Incubator [School] (now KoSchool) which The Khabele School stated in their lawsuit was confusing and damaging to the original school.
-The lawsuit was eventually settled by both parties.
+Circa 2014, "Khotso" co-founded a school called "Khabele + Strong Incubator".
+The board of the Khabele School, in the lawsuit papers, argued that the establishment of the new school harmed The Khabele School and caused confusion in that school's image.

 Ted Graf became the head of school in July 2015.
 Its new name was effective 2016.
 Graf, the principal, stated that the school was planning to get a new name since the merger as it needed to solidify its identity.
-In regards to the new name Graf stated "We felt like Headwaters, metaphorically, was this notion that educational journeys of the self begin at this primal spot, and we felt like Headwaters and all the imagery and language that comes with it really expresses what we’re trying to do as a school."
+In regards to the new name Graf stated "We felt like Headwaters, metaphorically, was this notion that educational journeys of the self begin at this primal spot, and we felt like Headwaters and all the imagery and language that comes with it really expresses what we're trying to do as a school."

+Programs

+Headwaters Montessori Early Childhood program is located on the Springs Campus at 6305 Menchaca Road.
+This program is for children from 18 months to about 2–3 years of age in the Young Children's Casita (YCC) and for children ages 2.5–6 years of age in Primary.

+The Montessori Elementary program is located on the Creek Campus at 9607 Brodie Lane.
+This Montessori program is for children in Kindergarten through 5th grade.

+Located in Downtown Austin at 807 Rio Grande Street, the River Campus has the Middle and High School programs.
+This program is more traditional with block scheduling.
+Headwaters School is an International Baccalaureate World School offering the Diploma Programme for 11th and 12th grade students.